 There are lessons to be learned here for citizens of many countries who have difficulty getting visas to travel.

 It’s not because sepia-tinted photos of turquoise beaches and curvy roads don’t tempt us – it’s because we can’t just pick a bag, choose a place on the globe, and get going.
 We love travelling and visit more than 10 countries a year on an average.
-But we’ve learnt to accept that the phrase ‘spontaneous travel’ is a bit of an oxymoron for us.
+But we’ve learned to accept that the phrase ‘spontaneous travel’ is a bit of an oxymoron for us.
 This is because travelling on an Indian passport is a carefully orchestrated operation involving endless salary slips, proofs of address, bank statements, and letters of employment.
 No, we are not exaggerating in the least.

 While US and UK citizens can travel to over 170 countries without a visa, Indian citizens can travel only to 28 countries without a visa.
 Another 30 countries issue visas on arrival to Indian passport holders.
 It’s worth pointing out that this list of 58 countries includes a number of politically troubled or geographically remote nations such as Antarctica, Tuvalu, Djibouti, Iraq, and Tajikistan, which are off limits for most people.